nha/currency-conversion-challenge/README.md

 The other 2 inputs are Autocomplete Text fields that have all of the supported currencies.
 You can search by country code, or the name of the currency.
 You can also scroll through the list if you prefer.

-These values are persisted to local storage so that upon refresh, or when the user comes back to the app, they're still on the last chosen currency.
+These values are persisted to to the URL, meaning you can share a conversion with someone, and they will see the same conversion that you do.
+This also means your place is not lost should you refresh.

 In between the selectors is a button to swap the direction of conversion.
 This is an easy way to see how much the other currency converts to.